pnp/AdaptiveCards-Templates/samples/team-calendar/README.md

 ## Summary

-Design for showing calendar format and upcoming team events
+Design for showing calendar format and upcoming team events.

 ![picture of the extension in action](assets/card.png)